voidquark/promtail/README.md

 ```yaml
 promtail_expose_port: false
 ```
 By default, this is set to `false`.
 It supports only simple `firewalld` configurations.
 If set to `true`, a firewalld rule is added to expose the TCP `promtail_http_listen_port`.
-If set to `false`, the system ensures that the rule is not present.
+If set to `false`, configuration is skipped.
 If the `firewalld.service` is not active, all firewalld tasks are skipped.

 ```yaml
 promtail_positions_path: "/var/lib/promtail"